vecin2/em_automation/README.md

 Process descriptor id is Customer
 ```
 ## Include
 Include allows wrapping other templates so they can be reused and avoid SQL code duplication.
-We might want to set some of variables contained within the included template before call that
+We might want to set some variables contained within the included template before call that template so it doesn't prompt them.
 ```sql
 #Compute descriptor id  which is used in 'add_process_descriptor.sql'
 {% set process_id = __prjprefix + entity_id.capitalize() + verb_name.capitalize() -%}